Sunday, September 25, 2011

 Thursday, June 30, 2011

-Proper Drainage in Key to a healthy basement
+Proper Drainage is Key to a healthy basement

 Even if you are not planning to finish you basement, proper drainage will keep your foundation in tack.
-Water that cannot get away from the house will cause hydrostatic pressure and eventually lead to foundation failure.
-Check out more of this at our basement waterproofing website.
+Water that cannot get away from the house will cause hydrostatic pressure and eventually lead to foundation failure. .

 Monday, February 21, 2011